FangliangBai/Tensorflow-Setup/README.md

 ## Prerequisite
 1. you should have Tensorflow installed in your PC.
 Take a look of its version and make sure the `DrSleep/tensorflow-deeplab-resnet` supports your version.
 You can check the latest version it supports from [Updates section of tensorflow-deeplab-resnet/README.md](https://github.com/DrSleep/tensorflow-deeplab-resnet/blob/master/README.md#updates).
 2. you shold clone the repo to your PC.
-You don't need to follow its instructoin at this point.
+You don't need to complete its instructoin at this point.

 ## Train